 It is widely assumed that moral realism enjoys some sort of presumption in its favor that the anti-realist has to work to overcome.
-David Brink writes: “We begin as (tacit) cognitivists and realists about ethics. ...
+Jonathan Dancy writes that “we take moral value to be part of the fabric of the world; ... and we should take it in the absence of contrary considerations that actions and agents do have the sorts of moral properties we experience in them” (1986: 172).
+In a similar vein, David McNaughton claims “The realist's contention is that he has only to rebut the arguments designed to persuade us that moral realism is philosophically untenable in order to have made out his case” (1988: 40–41).
+David Brink concurs: “We begin as (tacit) cognitivists and realists about ethics. ...
 Moral Realism should be our metaethical starting point, and we should give it up only if it does involve unacceptable metaphysical and epistemological commitments” (1989: 23–24).
 Of course, anyone can issue a burden-of-proof challenge; philosophical opponents often trade blows in such terms, each trying to shift the burden onto the other.
 But on occasion such challenges are accepted; both parties acknowledge that one theory faces a special challenge, that it has extra work to do.
 Here we are interested in whether either moral realism or moral anti-realism bears a burden of proof in this latter sense—that is, whether either is widely acknowledged by both proponents and opponents to have a presumption in its favor.

 There are certainly instances of participants in this debate accepting such prima facie burdens (and then attempting to discharge them).
 John Mackie, for instance, acknowledges that since his moral error theory “goes against assumptions ingrained in our thought and built into some of the ways in which language is used, since it conflicts with what is sometimes called common sense, it needs very solid support” (1977: 35).
 He seems to be saying that the very fact that it clashes with common sense represents a methodological handicap for his brand of moral skepticism, and thus that the arguments in its favor need to be even more convincing than do those of the opponent if they are to command assent.
 It is not clear, however, that Mackie was required to shoulder this burden.
 It appears that for any such charge that one party bears the burden of proof, there is plenty of argumentative space for denying the allegation.

 We should delineate two ways that a philosophical position might bear a “burden of proof.”
 First, there may be a consensus of folk opinion (or “intuition”) that favors the opposing view.
 Second, there may be a phenomenon, or range of phenomena, for which the position in question appears to suffer a clear disadvantage when it comes to offering an explanation.
-That these two are distinct is brought out by considering that theory X might do a much better job than theory Y at explaining phenomenon P, even though X is much more “counter-intuitive” than Y. (Perhaps Newtonian physics is more intuitive than Einsteinian, but there are observable data—e.g., those gathered during the famous solar eclipse experiments of 1919—that the latter theory is much better equipped to explain.)
-The difference is further brought out by noting that “explaining a phenomenon” can involve explaining away beliefs and intuitions that we hold dear.
+That these two are distinct is brought out by considering that theory X might do a much better job than theory Y of explaining phenomenon P, even though X is more counter-intuitive than Y. Perhaps Newtonian physics is more intuitive than Einsteinian, but there are observable data—e.g., those gathered during the famous solar eclipse experiments of 1919—that the latter theory is much better equipped to explain.

 In short, attempts to establish the burden of proof are as slippery and indecisive in the debate between the moral realist and the moral anti-realist as they tend to be generally in philosophy.
 The matter is complicated by the fact that there are two kinds of burden-of-proof case that can be pressed, and here they tend to pull against each other.
 On the one hand, moral realists face a cluster of explanatory challenges concerning the nature of moral facts (how they relate to naturalistic facts, how we have access to them, why they have practical importance)—challenges that simply don't arise for either the noncognitivist or the error theorist.
 On the other hand, it is widely assumed that intuitions strongly favor the moral realist.
 This tension between what is considered to be the intuitive position and what is considered to be the empirically, metaphysically, and epistemologically defensible position, motivates and animates much of the debate between the moral realist and moral anti-realist.